Why are Coral Reefs Important to the Ecosystem?

 According to Reef Relief, there is a reason that coral reefs don’t really exist in murky or polluted waters.
 Corals and sponges are often filter feeders, which consume particles from the water that surrounds them.
 This filtration then enhances the clarity and quality of the ocean’s waters.
 The problem is, the oceans today are much dirtier than they were when these simple organisms first evolved to perform this essential task.

-The amount of plastic, microplastics, toxins, and chemicals in our oceans is too much for the simple corals to take.
+Plastic, microplastics, toxins, and chemicals in our oceans are too much for the simple corals.
 They take in these toxins and exhale clean water, but the process corrupts their bodies as surely as it would our own.
-Without coral to filter the water and clean it up, our beaches and reefs will continue to succumb to pollution.
+Without coral to filter and clean the water, our beaches and reefs will continue to succumb to pollution.
 Eventually, no creatures will be able to live in those waters.

 How do coral reefs impact economies?

 Coral reefs are usually part of national parks, and tourism accounts for a huge chunk of the economy in some places.
-Hawaii, Australia, Florida, and so many other places rely on their beaches, reefs, and wildlife to draw in visitors and keep themselves afloat.
-Pollution and coral damage has caused water to become murkier, beaches to become less hospitable, and many marine animals to become endangered.
-Without these things in place, coastal and island economies will falter — putting human lives and livelihoods at risk.
+Hawaii, Australia, Florida, and many other places rely on their beaches, reefs, and wildlife to draw in visitors and keep afloat.
+Pollution and coral damage has caused water to become murkier, beaches less hospitable, and many marine animals to become endangered.
+Without these things, coastal and island economies will falter, risking human lives and livelihoods.

-Coral reefs are important to the ecosystem because they are the pillars on which marine and coastal ecosystems are built.
+Ultimately, coral reefs are important to the ecosystem because they are the pillars on which marine and coastal ecosystems are built.
 They keep plants, fish, and animals fed.
-They clean up our water and protect our coasts.
-The damage already done to these unique and essential biomes could be a sign of a grim future for everyone.
+The damage already done to these unique and essential biomes could signify a grim future for everyone.